The Game Plan

 - The scanner is a long tube surrounded by a giant magnet

 - MRI is safe and non-invasive and is approved by the Food & Drug Administration (FDA) for use with young children

-- No needle, injections or sedation is involved
+- No needles, injections or sedation is involved

 - Unlike x-rays, there is no radiation

 Why do the scan while my child is asleep?

 To obtain high quality MRI images, we need your child to be very still.
 Movement makes the image of the brain blurry and we have to toss it (think: a family photo when no one stands still).
-Staying still is quite difficult for very young children, but being asleep works!
+Staying still is quite difficult for very young children, but staying still while asleep works!

 A few days before the scan...

 Practice having your child sleep on their back at home if they sleep on their side or stomach.

 We will use a weighted blanket on the night of the scan to help keep the child stay on their back.

 Practice at home with the habituation kit:

 –Place the soft foam earplugs* in your child’s ears after she or he falls asleep.

-*Note: We do not recommend that you use earplugs during the day while your child id awake, especially if your child has head and/or sound sensitivities.
+*Note: We do not recommend that you use earplugs during the day while your child is awake, especially if your child has head and/or sound sensitivities.
 This will help to avoid unnecessary anxiety over these materials.

 …my child falls asleep to (or sleeps with) certain music or white noise?